AnyChart/docs.anychart.com/Gantt_Chart_NEW/Quick_Start_(Project).md

     chart.container("container");
     // initiate drawing the chart
     chart.draw();
-    // fit items to the width of the timeline chart.fitAll();
+    // fit elements to the width of the timeline chart.fitAll();
   });
 </script>